Opportunity Funds – Bulgaria Competition 2022

 - One-time settling-in allowance (e.g. laptop).
 Total costs should be determined by using the maintenance living costs listed on the student’s I-20.
 The one-time “settling in” payment should be equal to 1 to 1½ times the monthly average (total yearly cost/number of months covered) in the I-20.

 Opportunity Funds are available only to students who participate in an ongoing cohort advising program with EducationUSA advisers.
 The EducationUSA advising center at the Bulgarian-American Fulbright Commission is currently running an online virtual advising program.
 The students must maintain active participation in the cohort advising program to remain eligible for Opportunity Funds.

 Second, students should be in the top 5% of their class with grades and leadership potential that proves their highly talented status.

 Third, students should be able to demonstrate strong financial need through the required documentation outlined below.
-A baseline indicator of average family income of 2500 BGN per month is suggested.
+A baseline indicator of average family member income of 1400 BGN per month is suggested.